 Erie, Amica Mutual and Auto-Owners are the best home insurance companies for overall satisfaction, according to J.D.
 Power.
 However, although USAA has a higher rating than any other insurance company, only current and former members of the military and their families can get insurance from USAA.

-Country Financial has the lowest Complaint Index score from the National Association of Insurance Commissioners (NAIC).
+Country Financial has the lowest complaint index score from the National Association of Insurance Commissioners (NAIC).
 The NAIC calculates complaint index scores using the number of complaints a company receives and the size of the company.
-If a company receives a score lower than 1.0, it receives fewer complaints than what’s expected from a company of its size.
+If a company’s score is lower than 1.0, it receives fewer complaints than what’s expected from a company of its size.

 Company | LendingTree score | J.D.
 Power overall satisfaction (higher is better)** | NAIC complaint index (lower is better) |